 profiles of meteorological variables.

 Author response As discussed earlier, we agree that vertical structure of ozone is important.
-However, these profiles during the CAP event modeled in this paper will be presented in other papers within the ACP special issue, such that this information will be readily accessible for intercomparison with our model results.
+However, these profiles during the CAP event modelled in this paper will be presented in other papers within the ACP special issue, such that this information will be readily accessible for intercomparison with our model results.

 Table 2 is confusing.
 How many simulations are conducted?
 3?
 4?